MaherShahin/JournallingApp-jquery-SpringBoot/README.md

 - MySQL

 To do:

--Add email verification tokens to the registration process before enabling the acccounts -Add email alert whenever a login happens
+- Add email verification tokens to the registration process before enabling the acccounts
+- Add email alert whenever a login happens
--Encryption of Journal Entries
+- Encryption of Journal Entries
--Customizable Journal Prompts
+- Customizable Journal Prompts